ExodusMovement/qaf/README.md

   {(store, anotherStore, ..) => <Counter {...{ store, anotherStore, .. }} />}
 </Subscribe>

-// higher order components pattern: injecting stores by passing their keys (as defined in `<Provider />`)
+// higher order components pattern: injecting stores by their keys as defined in `<Provider />`
 // typically we would use it if we wanted access to the store's state or actions
 // in places other than the render function of our component, e.g. lifecycle methods subscribe('store', 'anotherStore', ..)(Counter);